Achievable logoAchievable logo

 • Enhanced neural recruitment patterns

-While hypertrophy is unlikely in preadolescents, adolescents may experience greater difficulty increasing muscle mass due to low circulating levels of testosterone, growth hormone, and insulin-like growth factor.
+While hypertrophy is unlikely in preadolescents, adolescents may have more difficulty increasing muscle mass due to low circulating levels of testosterone, growth hormone, and insulin-like growth factor.

 Hormonal changes in strength development: